TheMisinformationGame/MisinformationGame/README.md

 in collaboration with Professor Ullrich Ecker.

 ### Example Game
-If you would like to test playing through a study created using The Misinformation Game, you can access an example game at https://misinformation-game.web.app/study/m1v891krnanahrdi.
+If you would like to experience a study created using The Misinformation Game, you can access an example game at https://misinformation-game.web.app/study/m1v891krnanahrdi.
 You can enter any ID to access the example game.